 Bodycare, Skincare, and Beauty Products

-Pure Fruit Pigmented Lip Gloss: This is a natural lip gloss that comes in lots of different colors.
-Not sticky and lasts for a long time.
+Pure Fruit Pigmented Lipstick: This is a natural lip stick that comes in lots of different colors.

 All-Natural Deodorant: I’ve tried them all, and Primally Pure is the BEST!
 Use the code ORGANIC10 to save 10%.